-The Company designs and manufactures vehicle propulsion solutions, including commercial-duty on-highway, off-highway and defense fully automatic transmissions and electric hybrid and fully electric systems.
+Allison Transmission Holdings, Inc. and its subsidiaries ("Allison" or the "Company") design and manufacture vehicle propulsion solutions, including commercial-duty on-highway, off-highway and defense fully automatic transmissions and electric hybrid and fully electric systems.
 The business was founded in 1915 and has been headquartered in Indianapolis, Indiana since inception.
-Allison trades on the New York Stock Exchange under the symbol, "ALSN".
+Allison trades on the New York Stock Exchange under the symbol "ALSN".

-The Company has approximately 3,400 employees.
-Although approximately 76% of revenues were generated in North America in 2021, the Company has a global presence by serving customers in Asia, Europe, South America and Africa.
-The Company serves customers through an independent network of approximately 1,400 independent distributor and dealer locations worldwide.
+The Company has approximately 3,500 employees.
+Although approximately 74% of revenues were generated in North America in 2022, the Company has a global presence by serving customers in Asia, Europe, South America and Africa.
+The Company serves customers through an independent network of approximately 1,600 independent distributor and dealer locations worldwide.